+The guest speaker after dinner was Professor Robert Tombs, professor of history at St. John’s Cambridge and the author of “The English and their History” (Penguin 2015) in which he describes the history of the English people, and how the stories we have told about ourselves have shaped us, from prehistoric times to the present day.
 In his view, if a nation is a group of people with a sense of kinship, a political identity and representative institutions, then the English can claim to be the oldest nation in the world.
-They first came into existence before they had a common ruler and before the country they lived in even had a name.
+We first came into existence before we had a common ruler and before the country we lived in even had a name.